fermads/logway/readme.md

-# Logway - Front-end Remote Metrics and Logging
+# Logway - Front-end remote metrics and logging

 Send metrics and logs from the client (browser) to the server (Graphite / Logstash).

 Can be used for:
-* Store browser logs/erros on the server
+* Storing browser logs/erros on the server
 * Getting performance.timing information (HTML5 API)
-* A/B testing
+* Count A/B test scenarios
 * Simple feature vote

 ## Client